ligadata-mkhalawi/Kamanja/trunk/docs/source/install-plan/upgrade.rst

 - Copy the :ref:`metadataapiconfig-config-ref` file
-  from your current Kamanja installation to the *$KAMANJA_INSTALL/config* directory and edit it to be appropriate for the new release by referencing the :ref:`clustercfgmetadataapiconfig-config-ref` file that is in the same directory;
+  from your current Kamanja installation to the *$KAMANJA_INSTALL/config* directory and edit it to be appropriate for the new release.
-  see :ref:`upgrade-metadata-config`
 - Stop the cluster.
 - Run the :ref:`clusterinstallerdriver-command-ref` command
   with the **-update** flag,